Private Traditional Craft Experience From

 • Washi making experience and mizuhiki making experience.

-• Your very own handmade letter to take home with you.
+• Your very own handmade items to take back with you.

 • Transportation.